-You don’t need to buy a fitness club membership or purchase expensive workout machines to get and stay in shape for sports.
-You have many low-cost options for creating a cheap home gym that helps you build muscle, improve footwork, develop more flexibility and improve stamina and endurance.
+You don’t need a fitness club membership or expensive workout machine to get and stay in shape.
+You have many low-cost options to create an inexpensive home gym that helps you burn calories, build muscle, develop more flexibility and improve stamina and endurance for sports.

 Choose the Right Room for Exercising